Some style tips

 • Avoid "there are" constructions.

-Such constructions often suggest that the sentence could be combined with one that comes after that shows what that thing does:
+Such constructions often suggest that the sentence could be combined with the next sentence that shows what that thing does:

 OriginalMuch better